-Every organization knows that protecting sensitive data is important.
-But knowing you should protect data and actually having the people, processes, and technology in place to do it well are two very different things.
-Too often, data protection programs evolve reactively—driven by the latest regulatory deadline or the aftermath of a near-miss incident.
-The result is a patchwork of policies and tools that create a false sense of security without delivering true resilience.
+Every organization knows that protecting sensitive data matters.
+But knowing you should protect data and actually having the people, processes, and technology in place to do it well are two different things.
+Data protection programs often evolve reactively, driven by the latest regulatory deadline or the aftermath of a near-miss incident.
+The result is a patchwork of policies and tools that creates a false sense of security without delivering true resilience.

-That’s why understanding where your organization stands on the data loss prevention (DLP) maturity curve is so important.
+Understanding where your organization stands on the data loss prevention (DLP) maturity curve is the first step toward fixing that.
 A maturity model provides a structured way to assess your current capabilities, identify gaps, and build a roadmap for improvement.
 It helps security leaders answer critical questions: Are we simply compliant, or are we resilient?
 Are our controls reactive, or are they proactive?
 Can we adapt to the ways data is used across our business, or are we stuck in outdated models?

 The Data Security Maturity Model (DSMM) is one framework that helps organizations benchmark their progress.
 By walking through its stages, you can see what immature versus mature DLP programs look like in practice and chart the steps needed to move up the curve.